 The Republican nominees who ran for the presidential candidacy in the 2011 and 2012 can also be called “the parade of new souls.”
-There is a lot to learn about the difference between a new soul and an older soul or starseed, which has taken me authoring two published books (called The Cosmic Family, Volumes I and II) so far to even begin to teach.
+There is a lot to learn about the difference between a new soul and an older soul or starseed, which has taken me authoring two published books (called The Cosmic Family, Volumes 1 and 2) so far to even begin to teach.
 But for the clarity of this article, I will just state a few pertinent facts on both soul types.
 The majority of the billions of people on this planet are new souls, but there are approximately 500 million starseed over the age of 18 who are older souls and many under 18.

 The new souls are mostly in error with a lot of their thinking, because they simply do not have the astral (past-lives) experience of an older soul.
 That is why so many new souls become fundamentalists in their thinking.
 To them, everything is either black or white.
 Fundamentalists usually are very “right” or extremely conservative in their political and social views and are not open-minded enough to see enough alternative opinions.

 They dogmatically read scriptures as if every written sentence is absolute truth, without contemplating other scriptures about the same subject or even updated scientific facts about the same subject.
 Not that science is always right either, but new souls who are fundamentalists usually take things at surface value when it comes to scripture interpretation.
 So they have become known to us here in America as “evangelicals” and basically think everybody else in the world is going to hell because the others do not believe in their form of religion—basically that people need to be “washed in the blood of Jesus.”